baedrik/snip721-reference-impl/README.md

 | memo      | string             | `memo` for the transfer transactions that is only viewable by addresses involved in the transfer (recipient, sender, previous owner)| yes      | nothing          |

 ## <a name="sendnft"></a>SendNft
-SendNft is used to transfer ownership of the token to the `contract` address, and then call the recipient's [BatchReceiveNft](#batchreceivenft) (or [ReceiveNft](#receivenft)) if the recipient contract has registered its receiver interface with the NFT contract.
-If the recipient contract registered that it implements BatchReceiveNft, a BatchReceiveNft callback will be performed with only the single token ID in the `token_ids` array.
+SendNft is used to transfer ownership of the token to the `contract` address, and then call the recipient's [BatchReceiveNft](#batchreceivenft) (or [ReceiveNft](#receivenft)) if the recipient contract has registered its receiver interface with the NFT contract or if its [ReceiverInfo](#receiverinfo) is provided.
+If the recipient contract registered (or if the `ReceiverInfo` indicates) that it implements BatchReceiveNft, a BatchReceiveNft callback will be performed with only the single token ID in the `token_ids` array.

 While SendNft keeps the `contract` field name in order to maintain CW-721 compliance, Secret Network does not have the same limitations as Cosmos, and it is possible to use SendNft to transfer token ownership to a personal address (not a contract) or to a contract that does not implement any [Receiver Interface](#receiver).